ivanovp/pico_test_vscode_debug/README.md

 ```

 # Install openocd-picoprobe
-You need different version of OpenOCD which is adapted for Picoprobe.
+You need a different version of OpenOCD which is adapted for Picoprobe.
-On Arch Linux the package is called openocd-picoprobe which can be found in AUR.
+On Arch Linux the package is called openocd-picoprobe and it can be found in AUR.

 ```
 $ yay openocd-picoprobe